Last Frontier Bear Viewing

 What to Expect

-Comfortable, dry camp amenities, viewing / photography for up to 18 hours a day, up to 20 different bears, sows with cubs, 4 seasons in a day, bear viewing opportunities 100 yards from camp on the beach, other wildlife such as bald eagles, red fox, porcupines and if lucky the occasional wolf.
+Comfortable, dry camp amenities, safely and responsibly view and photograph the bears and other wildlife for up to 18 hours a day, up to 20 different bears, sows with cubs, 4 seasons in a day, bear viewing opportunities 100 yards from camp on the beach, other wildlife such as bald eagles, red fox, porcupines and if lucky the occasional wolf.

 Camp Inclusions

-4 days / 3 nights backcountry camping, all meals and snacks provided, return flights from Homer, all camping gear (except sleeping bag and pillow for sanitary reasons), your own 3 person tent, Starlink to keep in touch with loved ones, solar power to recharge camera batteries, cell phones etc, private bathroom, experienced guides and photographers, maximum of 5 guests.
+5 days 4 nights backcountry camping, all meals and snacks provided, all camping gear (except sleeping bag and pillow for sanitary reasons), your own 3 person tent, Starlink to keep in touch with loved ones, solar power to recharge camera batteries, cell phones etc, private bathroom, experienced guides and photographers, maximum of 5 guests.

 2026 Dates